logto-io/docs/docs/docs/recipes/deployment/README.md

 If we don't mention it in the changelog, you can feel free to upgrade Logto without changing your code or database schema.
 Our API follows [semver](https://semver.org/).

-We'll build a smooth database migration process if a schema change is inevitable.
+We'll build a smooth database migration process and demonstrate it in our changelog if a schema change is inevitable.
 You'll be able to do that with chill.